Introduction

 }

-Then, you could run the test by executing the gradle command: gradlew test.
+Then, you could run the tests by executing the gradle command: gradlew test.

 For further information, please have a look at the Spock support for Gaelyk.